 Silhouettes for each of the three electric Alpines were briefly shown, along with confirmation that the first will arrive in 2024.
 The remaining two are expected by the end of 2025.

-The silhouettes point to the EVs consisting of a fastback sedan or hatchback, a hot hatch, and a sports car.
+The silhouettes point to the EVs consisting of a fastback crossover, a hot hatch, and a sports car.

 We know the sports car will be based on a new E-Sports platform being developed by Lotus for its own electric sports car.
 Lotus is also open to licensing the platform to other automakers.